strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md

 # Process manager

 Start a Strapi application using the [PM2](https://pm2.keymetrics.io/) process manager.
 Process managers allow you to keep your Strapi application running and to reload it without downtime.
 The following documentation covers:

-- installation,
+- installing PM2,
+- starting strapi using a `server.js` file,
+- starting strapi using the `strapi` command,
+- starting and managing strapi using an `ecosystem.config.js` file.